simaple-team/simaple/docs/modules/simulate_en.rst

 However, this model results in a single action changing multiple states through multiple sequences.
 We adhere to the following principle:

-``One action causes only one state change``
+``All state changes caused by one action will occur at once``

-The logic flow by which one action causes multiple state changes makes it difficult to understand the system from the "Player" perspective of controlling the system.
+The logic flow by which one action causes multiple state changes in sequence makes it difficult to understand the system from the "Player" perspective of controlling the system.
 "Players" are normally unable to predict what side-effects their actions can have.
 All in-system action processing must be limited to single action processing and the reinterpretation of Event into Action must be controlled by the "Player".